 The Veterans Vocational Training Program

-- Veterans learn from award-winning professionals in television, radio and new media production.
+- Learn from award-winning professionals in television, radio and new media production.

-- Participants gain real-world experience working with media experts on digital projects and productions, ranging from live broadcasts to studio operations to web services.
+- Gain real-world experience working with media experts on digital projects and productions, ranging from live broadcasts to studio operations to web services.

-- Veterans will work with Adobe programs like Premiere Pro, Audition, After Effects, Photoshop, Illustrator, and InDesign.
+- Work with Adobe programs like Premiere Pro, Audition, After Effects, Photoshop, Illustrator, and InDesign.

-- Veterans will develop a portfolio of personal work in video and media design.
+- Develop a portfolio of personal work in video and digital arts design.

 - Partnerships with businesses help ensure veterans attain employment opportunities.